Structural isomers are compounds with the same molecular formula but a different structural formula. There are 3 types of structural isomers:

 Position isomers have the same carbon skeleton and the same functional group but differ from each other in the location of the functional group in the carbon chain.
 Since these isomers have the same functional groups present they will have similar chemical properties but are very likely to have slightly different physical properties e.g consider chlorobutane as an example.
 The image below shows the two position isomers of chlorobutane.
 The only difference between the two molecules below is in the position of the chlorine atom on the butane chain of carbon atoms.

 As a second example consider the alkene; butene.
-Butene being an alkene has the C=C functional group, however this functional group can be placed in two different positions within a butene molecule to give two structural isomers (position isomers); as shown below:
+Butene being an alkene has the C=C functional group, however this functional group can be placed in two different positions within a butene molecule to give two structural isomers (position isomers); as shown in the image below:

 As with the first example above both butene molecules have the same molecular formula and carbon skeleton; the only difference between but-1-ene and but-2-ene is in the position of the C=C functional group.
 The numbers in the names of the two position isomers simply indicate where in the carbon chain the functional group is to be found.
 This means that but-1-ene and but-2-ene are position isomers.